Burgkirche, Königsberg: History

+Interior

 The wooden vault of the nave was covered with stucco, and only the apses had a stellar vault.
 The pulpit was on the long side of the nave covered with a crown.
 The organ was the work of Johann Josua Mosengel's assistant Georg Siegmund Caspari (1693–1741), who built the instrument as his “Probstück“ (=masterpiece) under Mosengel's supervision.
 It was, like many organs in Konigsberg, decorated with the Prussian eagle and is considered to be the last new built organ in the area of East Prussia, which was equipped with a choir organ.
 Commissioned by commerce official Charles Cabrit, the church's portal was designed in 1727 with allegorical sandstone figures of justice, love and, charity.